ironbar/orangutan/reports/04_Modeling.md

 I did not had time to make planet approach work.
 Also I have the feeling that with more training time the model could behave better, I had little patience during the challenge.

+## Next steps

+I don't know if I'm going to continue working on this challenge but I want to define what my next steps will be.

+### Whith current implementation

+* Train for longer, what would have happened If I have trained for 10M steps the same model
+* More capacity for the model, does it improve scores?
+* Better understanding of PPO algorithm and its parameters

+I have not used AWS credits yet, it would be great to use them for this experiments.

+### PlaNet Approach

+I would like to explore the PlaNet with my own implementation.
+I have the feeling that it is the correct way of solving the problem.

+* I would like to see that it is creating good predictions about the future, it would be nice to try to play using the agent's imaginations
+* Understand why my attempts with PlaNet were unsuccessfull
+* Can a model train this way improve the results of PPO

 <!---

 ## Iteration n.
 Iteration_title